trentlarson/endorser-ch/README.md

     - change to user 11 Annabelle's Friend in claimsTest.js
     - in tenure claim, go to see how there's now a reachable path to find out the other owner

+  - show strong network; show networks with personal connection vs public DID; show fake network

+- 99 Why are 89a's (April 11) and 5ef's (earlier?) showing HIDDEN?
+- 99 Why are didVisibleToDids in confirmations on Mar 14?

+- 95 2 security: GitHub vulnerabilities
+- 95 0 security: add helmet
+- 95 2 use UUIDs instead of rowids
+- 95 1 run prod in prod mode (ie. not: npm run dev)
+- 95 2 update vulnerabilities in endorser-ch (from a836946c1b1897000dbe7e6d610df32aa32742ba )

+- 95 2 switch from Confirmation to AgreeAction
+- 95 0 in July: check SSL certbot automated renewal is after Aug 1 https://www.digitalocean.com/community/tutorials/how-to-secure-haproxy-with-let-s-encrypt-on-ubuntu-14-04
 - 95 1 fix IDCommunity links
 - 95 1 show signatures for proof of confirmations
-- 95 2 security: GitHub vulnerabilities
-- 95 0 security: add helmet
 - 95 1 the number in the green result might not always be a JWT ID so we should label the entity type (to help with debugging)
   - ... and add confirmation IDs for confirmation claims
 - 95 2 fix infura.io "legacy access request rate exceeded" (esp. in tests for ethr-did-resolver)